 I love our wonderful, free at the point of delivery, great British healthcare system, and I have nothing but the utmost admiration and respect for the people who work in it.
 I’m not here to bash over-worked, under-resourced healthcare professionals.
 Frankly, I think they’re doing an incredible job under enormous pressure.
 What I am interested in is the higher level medical sexism that holds women’s healthcare back: the lack of investment in research, training, and treatments, and the social stereotypes that negatively impact on women being taken seriously in medical settings.

-Although the primary focus of this blog is on gynaecology and cis-women’s health, it is inclusive of all women, men and non-binary people who are interested in these issues.
+Although the primary focus of this blog is on women’s health, it is inclusive of all women (trans or cis), trans men and non-binary people who are interested in these issues.

 Support Hysterical Women